Alesha-24/Final-Project/README.md

 The purposed of this README.md file is to help you install and use this customized news service.

 ## Functionality
-A signifcant problem faced by many consumers today is action paralysis as a result of either information overload or lack of access to the right information.
-This often leaves people misinformed and making decisions based on heurestics rather than facts.
+A significant problem faced by many consumers today is action paralysis as a result of either information overload or lack of access to the right information.
+This often leaves people misinformed and making decisions based on heuristics rather than facts.

-Therefore this software, called Metanoia, is designed to give people the information they want at their finger tips.
+Therefore this software, called Metanoia, is designed to give people the information they want at their fingertips.

-There are two ways to use this software; the "NYT_news" file allows you to search the New York Times (NYT) specfically for information you are interested in, while the "all_news" file allows you to search a combination of websites for information and then send this information to you directly in an email.
+There are two ways to use this software; the "NYT_news" file allows you to search the New York Times (NYT) specifically for information you are interested in, while the "all_news" file allows you to search a combination of websites for information and then send this information to you directly in an email.

-The set-up for both uses is the same, but the rest of the README.md file will be distinguish the information inputs and outpbuts by these two functionalities.
+The set-up for both uses is the same, but the rest of the README.md file will be distinguish the information inputs and outputs by these two functionalities.

 ## Setup